RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling .md

 ## GitHub preparation

-Ariana added the draft data sheet [to the GitHub here]().
+Ariana added the draft data sheet [to the GitHub here](https://github.com/RobertsLab/project-gigas-carryover/blob/main/lifestage_carryover/notebooks/datasheet_example.xlsx).

 Ariana will also generate scripts to look at temperature logger data.

+We will also need to add a script for analyzing the respiration data, but I'm not sure what that will look like with the new liquid protocol.

 ## Other things to do during this sampling day

 - Look at equipment for starting next round of conditioning
 - Check food status
+- Develop respiration liquid protocol